crazydonkey200/google-research/automl_zero/README.md

 For the purposes of this demo, we use a much smaller search space: only the math operations necessary to implement linear regression are allowed and the programs are constrained to a short, fixed length.
 This way, the demo will typically discover programs similar to linear regression by gradient descent in under 5 minutes using 1 CPU (Note that the runtime may vary due to the random seeds and hardware).
 We saw similar discoveries in the unconstrained search space, although at a higher compute costs.

-Compare the automatically discovered algorithm with the solution from a human ML researcher (one of the authors):
+You can compare the automatically discovered algorithm with the solution from a human ML researcher (one of the authors):

 ```
 def Setup():